-Bid quality score can act as a measure of the freelancer’s abilities for the clients.
-However, it’s rather bothersome for the sellers.
+The bid quality score measures the freelancer’s abilities for the clients.
+However, it’s bothersome for the sellers.
 The bid score analyzes your bids’ quality.
 Simply put, your bid quality score must be over 76 – out of 100 – or you’ll be penalized.

 Fiverr vs Freelancer: What is Better Between Fiverr or Freelancer?

 While Fiverr is a suitable option for smaller jobs, Freelancer focuses on bigger projects.
-Also, as a newcomer, it’s easier to penetrate Fiverr’s competitive marketplace than Freelancer’s.
+Also, as a newcomer, it’s easier to penetrate Fiverr’s competitive freelance platform than Freelancer’s.

 See Related: Freelancer.com Reviews

 Verdict: Which is Better?